SANKALP1011/AnimalHelperApi/README.md

 # AnimalHelperApi
-- 🚧  WORK IN PROGRESS  🚧 !!!
+- 🚧 PRODUCTION WORK IN PROGRESS  🚧 !!!
 - This is the animal helper api where user could find the nearby injured animals by using location and provide help to them , keep track of their pet health status and various other features.
 Ngo would have also have the functionality to keep track of the well being stary animals and get donation from the user so that they could provide the help to the those voiceless creatures.
 Doctor would also have various functionalities of saving the animal and keeping track of the animal status.

 # Location Functionality